-How to become an apprentice wing designer: Zuzanna's story
+How to become a wing designer: Zuzanna's story

 Some people believe that after leaving school you've got to either do an apprenticeship or go to university.
 I'm doing both!